Ed Draper

-Teddy formerly presented sports news for BBC Radio London, as well as providing sports commentary for MUTV and EuroSport.
+Ed formerly presented sports news for BBC Radio London, as well as providing sports commentary for MUTV and EuroSport.

 His career began writing for the Logan Daily News in Ohio, USA in 2004 and Ed also worked for WOUB TV as a presenter (anchor) and reporter.

+He joined Absolute Radio in September 2008-2012, Talk Sports February 2012-2013, and Joins Sky in 2014 called Sky sports News.